Most of daily turnover at Baku Stock Exchange accounts for CBA notes

 By Sara Israfilbayova - Trend:

-Most of the transactions accounted for the placement of notes of the Central Bank of Azerbaijan and amounted to 15.1 million manats.
-The transactions were concluded at a price from 100.3101 manats to 100.7774 manats per note.
+Most of the transactions accounted for the placement of notes of the Central Bank of Azerbaijan (CBA) and amounted to 199 million manats.
+The transactions were concluded at a price of 99.4966 manats per note.

-The transactions on bonds in the secondary market accounted for about 3,485,000 manats.

-During the day, deals were concluded on dollar bonds of Azerbaijan’s state oil company SOCAR (2,050,000 manats).
+The transactions on bonds in the secondary market accounted for about 3,900 manats.
+During the day, 1,600 deals were made on shares.

 ---